What is a Progressive Web App? Complete Guide to PWAs

 What is the difference between a PWA and a native app?

-A PWA is built with web technologies (HTML, CSS, JavaScript) and runs in a browser, while native apps are built with platform-specific languages and installed from app stores.
-PWAs work across all platforms with a single codebase, while native apps require separate development for each platform.
+A PWA is built with HTML, CSS, and JavaScript.
+It runs in a browser.
+Native apps use platform-specific code and come from app stores.
+PWAs work on all platforms with one codebase.
+Native apps need a separate build for each platform.

 Do PWAs work offline?

-Yes, PWAs can work offline through service workers that cache resources and handle network requests.
-The extent of offline functionality depends on how the app is designed and what resources are cached.
+Yes.
+PWAs use service workers to cache resources and handle network requests.
+The level of offline functionality depends on app design and what resources are cached.

 Can PWAs access device features?

-PWAs can access many device features including the camera, geolocation, notifications, and sensors.
-However, some advanced features like Bluetooth, NFC, and certain camera controls have limited or no support in PWAs.
+PWAs can use many device features: the camera, location, notifications, and sensors.
+But some features like Bluetooth, NFC, and certain camera controls have limited or no PWA support.

 Are PWAs slower than native apps?